Extending fibrations on knot complements to ribbon disk complements: Movies of singular fibrations on -manifolds with boundary

 Suppose $k=1$ and $j=2$.
 The handle $D^1\times D^{2}$ and half-handle $D^2\times D^{1}$ glue along (hemisphere of $S^1$)$\times D^1$ to form a $D^3$ attached along (hemisphere of $S^0$)$\times D^2$, exactly the handle contribution of a type I half-cone.
 (Recall that $S^0$ is its own hemisphere.)
 Similarly for other cancelling $k$ and $j$.
 These points in the singularity chart should be thought of as a standard critical point birth/death, intersected with a half-ball whose boundary meets the critical point.

 Finally, we consider a common endpoint of two arcs in $\mathcal{C}$ which is not a cusp.
 This endpoint is at a local maximum or minimum of arcs in $\mathcal{C}$, so can be thought of as a birth or death of two arcs.
 The two arcs are of the same type (opposite index).
-These births/deaths correspond to critical points of $h$.
+Recall that in the definition of a singular fibration on a singular $3$-manifold $M^3=h^{-1}(t)$, we specified six possible configurations of $\F^{-1}(t)$ near a singular point in $\boundary M^3$ or $\mathring{M^3}$.
+(This was Figure~\ref{fig:singularmfd}).
+Say $x\in h^{-1}(t_0)$ is a critical point of $h$.
+Then $\F^{-1}(t_0)$ and the type of $x$ determines the topology of $\F^{-1}(t_0\pm\epsilon)$ near $x$.
+This determines the topology of $H_\theta$ near $x$.
+In particular, since $\F$ is valid, the $H_\theta$ containing $x$ is nonsingular near $x$.
+See Figure~\ref{fig:boundarychangeokay}.
+(In Section~\ref{thm110}, we will see that this pair of births/deaths corresponds to a critical point of $h$, with index determined by the types of the singularities.)